Story Review: The Adventure of the Blue Carbuncle by Sir Arthur Conan Doyle

 On the 2nd day after Christmas, Dr. John Watson came to belatedly greet his friend a merry holiday.
 It wasn’t long after that Inspector Peterson came knocking back and presenting to Sherlock a gem that his wife had found inside the Christmas goose.
 As it happens, the morning paper just announced that the Countess of Morcar’s Blue Carbuncle was stolen from her room at the Hotel Cosmopolitan.

 The mystery then is how in the world did that gem got itself inside the goose?

-Aside for the setting, there are several reasons why I love this particular adventure and set it apart from the rest:
+Aside from the setting, there are several reasons why I love this particular adventure and set it apart from the rest:

-(a) There is no client in this adventure.
+(a) There is no client on this adventure.
 Not that Sherlock cares about that.
 Clients are no particular to Sherlock, he cares more about solving a good mystery, you see.

 (b) Sherlock’s power of deduction is always something to behold.
 With the use of his magnifying glass alone, he drew some pretty awesome deduction from the tattered hat.
 No modern science or technology to aid him.

 (c) I love how Sherlock smartly duped Mr. Breckenridge into revealing information about his geese supplier through a bet on proving whether the geese were country or town-bred.
 I can’t help laughing at that scene.

 (d) Sherlock being James Bond.
 No, he was not in the middle of drinking a Shaken Martini before introducing himself to James Ryder, but it was awesome just the same.